-We have examined the New York Local Government Assistance Corporation's (Corporation) compliance with Part 201.3 of Title Two of the New York Code of Rules and Regulations during the year ended March 31, 2006.
+We have examined the New York Local Government Assistance Corporation's (Corporation) compliance with Section 201.3 of Title Two of the Official Compilation of Codes, Rules, and Regulations of the State of New York during the year ended March 31, 2007.
 Management is responsible for the Corporation's compliance with those requirements.
 Our responsibility is to express an opinion on the Corporation's compliance based on our examination.